The Cleverest: Closure

 On December 25, 2012, an administration of STS Channel announced the telecast was closed "due to the change in fiscal policy of channel".

-Half a year later it was closed in Ukraine as well.
+Half a year later it was closed in Ukraine as well due to low viewership figures.
 Last episode was aired on June 23, 2013.

-Reglament of the season
+Rules of the Season

-According to the results of the semifinal games of last season (according to the rating of points scored) a certain number of players is eliminated, which must defend their membership in the eliminating stages.
-The number of eliminated players in eliminating stages equal to the number of eliminating games of next season multiplied by three.
-Also players who were selected on the game, are competing there.
-Three players are selected to the club from each eliminating game.
-Club members compete in semifinal games.
-Four semifinal games held determining players for the grand final.
-Three players of each semifinal go there.
-The grand final is the final game of the season.
-The winner of grand final becomes the champion of the season.
+Out of the 48 members of the club, a certain number of players will be eliminated based on the results of the semifinal games of the previous season (according to the ranking of the points scored) and will have to defend their membership in the qualifying matches.
+The number of players eliminated in the qualifiers is equal to the number of qualifiers for the next season multiplied by three.
+Players who were cast there also participate.
+Three players from each qualifier will qualify for the club.
+Club members participate in the semi-finals.

+There are four semi-finals, which determine the composition of the players for the Super Final.
+Three players from each of the semi-finals qualify for the Super Final.
+The Super Final is the final match of the season.
+The winner of the Super Final is the season champion.